adgellida/ubuntupackages/README.md

 `sudo chmod 777 -R ./ubuntupackages-master`

+2. Go to your selected script, execute it or modify it.

 Important
 =============================================

 * You can crash your system.
 It hasn't been tested 100% yet.
 Give feedback!
 * The desktop environment recommended tested right now is to use MATE desktop.
 * Be careful with unstables repos, comment them if you want.